jballands/CoarseGrind/readme.md

 > <em>You when CoarseGrind deadlocks</em>

 On <b>Unix-based machines, including OSX</b>, you will have to force quit CoarseGrind to end the deadlock.
 On <b>Windows machines</b>, you will have to use `Ctrl+Alt+Del` to end the deadlock.

-<h2>8.
-Other Information</h2>
-Questions or comments?
-Please feel free to send me an email at <a href="mailto:jballands@gmail.com">jballands@gmail.com</a>.

-For more information on CoarseGrind, please visit <a href="http://jonathanballands.me/portfolio/coarsegrind.html" target="_blank">the official page</a> on my portfolio.

-Are you a fellow Hokie that wants to contribute to CoarseGrind?
-Maybe you're a student from another university that wants to implement CoarseGrind for your drop/add system?
-Submit a pull request today!